Efficient Large Language Models: A Survey

-Knowledge Distillation (KD) compresses LLMs by training a smaller student model to emulate the performance of the LLM as the teacher model such that the student model is computationally less expansive yet maintains a high level of performance similar to the teacher model.
-KD for LLMs can be categorized into white-box KD methods and black-box KD methods.
+Knowledge Distillation (KD) compresses LLMs by transferring knowledge from a large teacher LLM to a smaller student LLM.
+Though effective, compared to other LLM compression methods, knowledge distillation methods incur a resource-demanding distillation process.
+In general, KD for LLMs can be categorized into white-box KD methods and black-box KD methods.